 There are a variety of active sampling methods by combination of automated vs. manual gold traps, detection by CVAFS vs. AAS, and several suppliers including Tekran, Lumex, NIC, and PSA.
 Further technical review of methods may be needed.
 Passive sampling methods include methods which are currently available as well as those under development, including active carbon (Canadian), titanium dioxide (GMOS) and gold beads (Republic of Korea/Thailand) or gold cores (Radiello tubes, Italy-Denmark).

-Human biomonitoring
+Human bio-monitoring

-The general population is primarily exposed to mercury through the diet, i.e. methylmercury in seafood.
-Assessment of prenatal exposure is recommended because the fetus is most vulnerable to methyl mercury exposure.
+The general population is primarily exposed to mercury through the diet, i.e. methyl-mercury in seafood.
+Assessment of prenatal exposure is recommended because the foetus is most vulnerable to methyl mercury exposure.
 There are two main biomarkers:

 total mercury in maternal scalp hair (3 cm hair strand from the scalp, to measure exposure during the 3rd trimester)